 Applicants that wish to offer Employer/Union Direct Contract Private Fee-For Service (PFFS) MAO must complete and timely submit a separate EGWP application.
 Please see APPENDIX III : Employer/Union Direct Contract Private Fee-For Service (PFFS) MAO Application of this application for details about the Direct Contract PFFS MAO.

 In general, MAOs can cover beneficiaries only in the service areas in which they are licensed and approved by CMS to offer benefits.
 CMS has waived these requirements for Direct Contract MAOs.
-Direct Contract PFFS MAO applicants can extend coverage to all of their Medicare-eligible actives/retirees, regardless of whether they reside in one or more MAO regions in the nation.
+Direct Contract PFFS MAO applicants can extend coverage to all of their Medicare-eligible actives/retirees regardless of whether they reside in one or more MAO regions in the nation.
 In order to provide coverage to retirees wherever they reside, Direct Contract PFFS MAO applicants must set their service area to include all areas where retirees may reside during the plan year (no mid-year service area expansions will be permitted).

 Direct Contract PFFS MAOs that offer Part D coverage (i.e., MA-PDs) will be required to submit pharmacy access information for the entire defined service area during the application process and demonstrate sufficient access in these areas in accordance with employer group waiver pharmacy access policy.